jmnaste/AI-Workflow-Automation/auth/alembic/README.md

 Important: Do not run `alembic upgrade` while manual SQL is the source of truth.
 Only use `stamp` to align the pointer.

-## Switching back to Alembic-driven upgrades later
+## Switching back to Alembic-driven upgrades later (optional)
-When ready to return to automatic, app-managed Alembic migrations:
+If you decide to reintroduce automatic migrations in the future, you can:
-- Ensure the database role has `USAGE, CREATE` on schema `auth` and can write to `auth.alembic_version_auth`.
+- Ensure the DB role has `USAGE, CREATE` on `auth` and can write to `auth.alembic_version_auth`.
-- Add a new Alembic revision capturing any changes made during the manual period.
+- Add a new Alembic revision that reflects changes made during the manual period.
-- Set `MIGRATE_AT_START=true` for the auth service, deploy, and watch logs for a clean `upgrade head`.
+- Re-enable a startup step (in the launcher) that calls `alembic upgrade head` before starting the server.
-- Keep the manual SQL folder for reference, or retire it once the Alembic revision history fully reflects reality.
+- Keep the manual SQL folder for reference, or retire it once Alembic fully reflects the live schema state.

 ## References
 - Active manual SQL: `auth/migrations/`
 - Alembic config: `auth/alembic.ini` and `auth/alembic/env.py`
-- Runtime switch: `MIGRATE_AT_START` in `auth/auth.compose.yml`
+- Runtime: no automatic migrations; manage via `auth/migrations/` and optional `alembic stamp`.

 If anything diverges, treat `auth/migrations/` as the canonical source and adjust Alembic by stamping to match the live DB state.